-The Maryland Daily Record reports that Dean Philip J. Closius has resigned as University of Baltimore School of Law, citing differences with University President Robert L. Bogomolny over the amount of law school revenue the university keeps.
+The Maryland Daily Record reports that Dean Philip J. Closius has resigned as the University of Baltimore School of Law Dean, citing differences with University President Robert L. Bogomolny over the amount of law school revenue the university keeps.

 I don’t follow the UB law gossip much.
 I had no idea that there was some battle over whether Steve Snyder would have the law school named after him.
 Is there a legal drama in Baltimore that does not involve Steve Snyder?

 The Daily Record says Closius will take one year of administrative leave before returning to the UB law school as a full-time faculty member.
-I can’t imagine that will actually come to pass.
+I can’t imagine that it will come to pass.

 I’ve been on the faculty at UB for 13 years.
 We have had more false starts at that school.
 “Here were go, we are rising up!” only to fall back to exactly where we were.
 Under Dean Closius, we really started making real, substantive, measurable progress.